pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2025-02-09-cheese-sauce.markdown

 - Add the milk and cheese to the pan, and melt over medium low heat until smooth and thickened.
 The sauce should leave ribbons when drizzled down
 - <center><img src='/assets/Food/Savory Sauces/Cheese Sauce/pan.jpg' alt='' class='instruction-image'></center>

-- With this sauce, you can make <a href='/recipes/two-ingredient-mac-and-cheese'>Two Ingredient Mac & Cheese</a> by mixing it with a 1 lb box of pasta.
+- With this sauce, you can make <a href='/recipes/two-ingredient-mac-and-cheese'>Two Ingredient Mac & Cheese</a> by mixing it with a 1 lb box of <a href='/misc/grains#pasta'>pasta</a>.
 You can also make <a href='/recipes/cheesy-rice-and-broccoli'>Cheesy Rice & Broccoli</a> by combining the sauce with 1 cup of rice and 2 lbs frozen broccoli
 - <center><img src='/assets/Food//Sides/Mac & Cheese/cover.jpg' alt='' class='half-page'><img src='/assets/Food//Meatless/Cheesy Rice/cover.jpg' alt='' class='half-page'></center>
 ---